Rimurutempestx/Amazon-EKS-Breakdown/README.md

 Kubernetes controllers: Kubernetes controllers are components that are responsible for managing the state of Kubernetes objects, ensuring that the desired state is maintained and automatically correcting any deviations from that state.
 There are many diffrent types of Kubernetes controllers, so you will have to identify your needs before making any rash decisions.

+Kubernets namespace: Kubernetes namespace is a way to create a virtual cluster inside a Kubernetes cluster.
+A namespace provides a way to logically partition resources and create a virtual cluster, which helps to manage and organize resources within the cluster.